laisescorcio/postgraduate--node-js/README.md

 - Buffers - something inside the node - Buffer represents the memory space of the computer -- it is used to pass data quickly - the data stored in the buffer is used to keep to can be read after, performatively

 - Middleware - function to intercept other file.
 It iss used with req and res

+- File Systems (physical files) 'node:fs' - file of data base to persist data
+    - 'node:fs/promises' [recommended, but not with Streams] - using the new async format: 'promises', using .then().catch(), async and await
+    - 'node:fs' - same methods than 'node:fs/promises' but using a old async syntax, using callbacks functions

 ## Delving deeper into the subject